 The group with recurrences in isolated axilla or other local recurrences tended to do better with more extensive surgery (RR, 0.43 and 0.41, respectively).

-Overall though, after a median follow-up of 10 years, differences in locoregional recurrence rates at any site did not differ among patients who had more vs less extensive axillary surgery (RR, 0.91; = .22).
-This finding held even when restricting the analysis to women with node-positive disease/unknown nodal status (RR, 1.00; = .98) and for node-negative women (RR, 0.88; = .15).
+Overall though, after a median follow-up of 10 years, differences in locoregional recurrence rates at any site did not differ among patients who had more vs less extensive axillary surgery (RR, 0.91; P = .22).
+This finding held even when restricting the analysis to women with node-positive disease/unknown nodal status (RR, 1.00; P = .98) and for node-negative women (RR, 0.88; P = .15).

 Mannu and colleagues observed similar findings for distant recurrence, breast cancer mortality, and death from any cause.